LessWrong: History

 LessWrong developed from Overcoming Bias, an earlier group blog focused on human rationality, which began in November 2006, with artificial intelligence researcher Eliezer Yudkowsky and economist Robin Hanson as the principal contributors.
 In February 2009, Yudkowsky's posts were used as the seed material to create the community blog LessWrong, and Overcoming Bias became Hanson's personal blog.
 In 2013, a significant portion of the rationalist community shifted focus to Scott Alexander's Slate Star Codex.

 Artificial intelligence

-Discussions of AI within LessWrong include AI alignment, AI safety, and machine consciousness.
+Discussions of AI within LessWrong include AI alignment and AI safety.
+A concern discussed on the site is that highly capable AI systems could cause catastrophic harm by pursuing specified goals in ways their designers did not intend.
 Articles posted on LessWrong about AI have been cited in the news media.
-LessWrong, and its surrounding movement work on AI are the subjects of the 2019 book The AI Does Not Hate You, written by former BuzzFeed science correspondent Tom Chivers.
+LessWrong and its surrounding movement’s work on AI are the subjects of the 2019 book The AI Does Not Hate You, written by former BuzzFeed science correspondent Tom Chivers.

 Effective altruism

 LessWrong played a significant role in the development of the effective altruism (EA) movement, and the two communities are closely intertwined.
 In a survey of LessWrong users in 2016, 664 out of 3,060 respondents, or 21.7%, identified as "effective altruists".
 A separate survey of effective altruists in 2014 revealed that 31% of respondents had first heard of EA through LessWrong, though that number had fallen to 8.2% by 2020.